Camera Module

 EstuaryCamera Example

 The EstuaryCamera example component (in Examples/EstuaryCamera.ts) handles the actual image capture on Spectacles hardware.
+It automatically listens for cameraCaptureRequest events from the server and captures images in response.

 Setup in Lens Studio